minnojs/minno-quest/docs/basics/sequencer.md

 #### Sets
 Each element in the PI tasks can inherit its attributes from an element set.

 The element sets are defined using the `addSet` functions defined in the [API](API.html).
-Each element type has its own function (for example, `addQuestionsSets` for piQuest).
+Each element type has its own function (for example, `addQuestionsSets` for miQuest).

 Each set holds an array of elements that can later be referred to as prototypes for new elements.